AI in Tableau and Trust

 The Einstein Trust Layer in action

-Tableau AI is powered by Einstein AI and inherits The Einstein Trust Layer and security controls.
+AI in Tableau is powered by Einstein AI and inherits the Einstein Trust Layer and security controls.

 With Tableau Pulse we ground the insight summaries that we generate using templated natural language insights and values calculated using deterministic statistical models.
 Tableau Pulse is also based on a metric layer that provides a bounded, safe space for insights to be detected.